RetroDECK/ES-DE/USERGUIDE.md

 Any changes to custom collections (for example adding or removing a game) will be immediately written to the corresponding collection configuration file.

 Note that if you for example copy or migrate a collection from a previous version of EmulationStation or if you're setting up EmulationStation Desktop Edition on a new computer, even though you copy the files into the collections directory, they will not show up in the application.
 You always need to enable the collection in the menu.
-ES looks inside the es_settings.cfg file during startup to see which collections should be shown.
+ES-DE looks inside the es_settings.cfg file during startup to see which collections should be shown.

 If you're migrating from a previous version of EmulationStation that has absolute paths in the collection files, these will be rewritten with the %ROMPATH% variable the first time you make a change to the collection.

 ## Themes

-ES is fully themeable, and although the application ships with the comprehensive rbsimple-DE theme set, you can replace it with a number of themes available from various locations on the Internet.
+ES-DE is fully themeable, and although the application ships with the comprehensive rbsimple-DE theme set, you can replace it with a number of themes available from various locations on the Internet.

 >>>
 Somewhat confusingly the term 'theme' and 'theme set' are used to refer to the same thing.
 The correct term for what you apply to the application to achieve a different look is actually 'theme set' as it's a collection of a number of themes for a number of game systems.
 The supplied rbsimple-DE is an example of such a theme set.
 But in this guide and in other EmulationStation resources on the Internet, the term 'theme' is often used to refer to the same thing as a 'theme set'.
 >>>

 Note that this Desktop Edition fork adds additional features to the themes and more still will be added in the future.
 This means that you may not get the full benefit of the application if you're using a different theme set.
-But effort is spent trying to make sure that the application is backwards compatible with the available themes used by other ES versions, even with the limited functionality.
+But effort is spent trying to make sure that the application is backwards compatible with the available themes used by other ES-DE versions, even with the limited functionality.

-Themes are most easily installed in your ES home directory, i.e. `~/.emulationstation/themes`.
-By just adding the theme sets there, one folder each, they will be found by ES during startup and you're given an option to choose which one to use from the 'UI Settings' on the main menu.
+Themes are most easily installed in your ES-DE home directory, i.e. `~/.emulationstation/themes`.
+By just adding the theme sets there, one folder each, they will be found by ES-DE during startup and you're given an option to choose which one to use from the 'UI Settings' on the main menu.

-Note that although you can put additional themes in your ES home directory, the default rbsimple-DE theme is located in your installation folder.
+Note that although you can put additional themes in your ES-DE home directory, the default rbsimple-DE theme is located in your installation folder.
 For example this could be something like `/usr/local/share/emulationstation/themes` on Unix, `/Applications/EmulationStation.app/Contents/Resources/themes` on macOS or `C:\Program Files\EmulationStation\themes` on Windows.

 Note: If you would like to customize the rbsimple-DE theme, simply make a copy of the complete rbsimple-DE directory to ~/.emulationstation/themes and then that copy of the theme will take precedence over the one in the application installation directory.

-In this example, we've downloaded the Carbon and Fundamental themes and uncompressed them to the ES folder:
+In this example, we've downloaded the Carbon and Fundamental themes and uncompressed them to the ES-DE folder:

 ```
 ~/.emulationstation/themes/es-theme-carbon